Agenda subject to change

 The roles and qualifications of the marine surveyor, insurance adjuster, fire investigator, subject matter expert, boatyard, attorneys, and law enforcement will also be discussed as they pertain to the unique perils and pitfalls associated with a joint forensic investigation of a complex marine fire loss.

-Case Study: The Pre-Purchase Surveyor's Nightmare - Part 1
+The Pre-Purchase Surveyor's Nightmare

 On July 1, 2021, Pat Goodrow performed a pre-purchase survey for the potential buyer of a 2009, 29-foot Surf Hunter motor vessel.
 The purchaser did not attend and asked no questions about the survey.
 Years later, the purchaser sued the surveyor.
 This presentation explores how this case unfolded and discusses how to avoid the financial hardship and stress of litigation.

-Liability in a Double Fatality Case Study - Part 1
+Liability in a Double Fatality Case Study

 The owner of a 2013 powerboat with twin inboard/outboard engines had nine guests on board.
 Late in the afternoon the boat owner left both engines running while anchored and was swimming with guests.
 One of the passengers still on the boat engaged the throttles, causing the boat to back over the owner and a passenger, killing both.
 One of the major issues in this litigation was whether the design and/or installation of the engine controls at the helm caused or contributed to the accident.